liuxin19960729/dev_game_note/english/day4.md

 bargain 便宜货 交易

-Some prople would like to do shooping on Sundays since they expect to pick up owounderful bargins in the markets.
+Some people would like to do shooping on Sundays since they expect to pick up owounderful bargins in the markets.

 ```